 What To Expect During Opioid Withdrawal

 Withdrawal is a difficult and stressful time for people struggling with addiction and their loved ones.
 One of the best ways to alleviate some of that stress is to learn what to expect during the process of withdrawal.
-Not every person will experience withdrawal in the same way or have the same symptoms, but some of the most common symptoms of opioid withdrawal are:
+Not every person will experience withdrawal in the same way or have the same symptoms.
+Sometimes, people also experience precipitated withdrawal.
+Some of the most common symptoms of opioid withdrawal are:

 - Dilated pupils